 Transcript to Script: Turning oral history into plays for stage and radio

-This course, organised jointly by National Life Stories at the British Library and the Oral History Society will present a brief history of the genre and an overview of the various forms which oral history theatre can take, such as strict documentary (or ‘verbatim’) theatre using named individuals, the creation of a set of fictional characters using ‘actuality’ dialogue, the use of oral history as research material for scripting, and improvisation around memory without transcript.
+This course presents a brief history of oral history theatre and an overview of the various forms it can take, including strict documentary theatre using named individuals, verbatim theatre, the creation of a set of fictional characters using ‘actuality’ dialogue, the use of oral history as research material for scripting, and improvisation around memory without a transcript.

 This online training course is delivered over Zoom video call.
 Each course is run over two morning sessions, 9.30am – 1.15pm, with half hour breaks mid-morning.
 In between the two sessions participants complete a practical script-writing exercise.
 The programme for the course is as follows: